build-on-aws/content/posts/getting-started-with-opensearch-models/03-authoring-custom-connectors-opensearch/index.md

 ---
 title: "Authoring Custom Connectors for OpenSearch"
-description: "Tutorial about how to create your own custom model deployed at AWS to implement text embeddings and neural searches use cases."
+description: "Are you excited with the OpenSearch models' feature but need to use custom models?
+No problems.
+In this tutorial, you will learn how to use your own deployed model with OpenSearch."
 tags:
   - opensearch
   - ai-ml